JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7903 days**.

-And here is a just a random fact -  **The parents of Albert Einstein were worried that he was mentally slow because it took him a long time to learn how to speak**.
+And here is a just a random fact -  **In 1998, a law passed in the U.S. state of Virginia allows drivers to keep their road kill, as long as they report it within 12 hours. updated**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)